WorldChampion Jet

-Worldchampion Jet (former Villum Clausen) is a fast passenger ferry built in 2000 by Austal, Perth, Australia.
+Worldchampion Jet (former Villum Clausen) is a fast passenger ferry built in 2000 by Austal, Henderson, Western Australia.
 Until 31 August 2018, it was in active service between Rønne (Bornholm in Denmark) and Ystad in Sweden.
-On 19 December 2017, HSC Villum Clausen was sold to the Greek based Ferry Company Seajets.
-Starting from the summer of 2019, it was renamed WorldChampion Jet and started sailing between Piraeus and Cyclades.
+On 19 December 2017, Villum Clausen was sold to the Greek based Ferry Company Seajets.
+Starting from the summer of 2019, it was renamed WorldChampion Jet and started sailing in Greece, between Piraeus and Cyclades.